Onestrong Mother Pin

 We are proud to say that £5 from the sale of every pin goes directly to SANDS (Stillbirth And Neonatal Death Charity), and their research to prevent stillbirth in the future.
 And we have raised £3300 from the One Strong Mother pin to date.

 Together we are One.
 Together we are Stronger.
 Onestrong.

 My sister, my daughter and myself were lucky enough to enjoy an incredibly abundant Christmas in 2016.
 Whilst this was lovely, it left me thinking of all those who had so much less than us.
 I wondered how I could teach my daughter some of the big life lessons, including gratitude, generosity, empathy and love.
-When we have so much, there are girls her very age with not enough food, no shoes and unable to go to school.
-I thought of the mothers out there whose deep desire is simply to provide for their children, but who are struggling every day.
+When we have so much, there are girls her age without enough food, no shoes and unable to go to school.
+I thought of the mothers out there whose deepest desire is simply to provide for their children, but who struggle every day.

 From the bottom of our hearts, we thank you for your support.

-Nissa and Alice + Richard (parents to Evan).
+Nissa + Jazz (age 9) and Alice + Richard (parents to Evan).